-The FAA evaluates the legal framework for civil aviation and issues related to the monitoring, staff training and inspection processes related to regulations issued by the International Civil Aviation Organization ("ICAO").
-On May 25, 2021, the FAA downgraded Mexico's aviation safety rating from an ICAO Category 1 rating to an ICAO Category 2 rating, as a result of the FAA's visit to the Mexican Federal Agency for Civil Aviation ("AFAC") between October, 2020 and February, 2021.
+The United States Federal Aviation Authority (the "FAA") evaluates the legal framework for civil aviation and issues related to the monitoring, staff training and inspection processes related to regulations issued by the International Civil Aviation Organization ("ICAO").
+On May 25, 2021, the FAA downgraded Mexico's aviation safety rating from an ICAO Category 1 rating to an ICAO Category 2 rating, as a result of the FAA's visit to the Federal Civil Aviation Agency (Agencia Federal de Aviacion Civil, "AFAC") between October, 2020 and February, 2021.
 The downgrade was attributable to 24 safety-related issues in Mexico's aviation, which were identified as areas of non-compliance with minimum ICAO safety standards.